Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 ~~~~~~~~~~~~~~~

 1.2
-- Added new item for sale: Vambraces of Evil's Warding
+- Added new items for sale: Vambraces of Evil's Warding, Baku's Horn

 1.1
 - Added new default portrait for the travelling merchant